MoveKitMoveKit

 Step 3: Build the Exercise Video Player

-Here is a reusable component that plays a MoveKit animation in a seamless loop:
+Here is a reusable component that plays a MoveKit animation in a loop:

 import React from "react";